 - orbital tumors

 The treatment of these above conditions, and many others, are often handled by medications or specialized surgical procedures.
 Usually these treatments can stop or reverse the visual problems.

-Unlike some areas of ophthalmology where the diagnosis is often made by looking at the affected part of the eye, neuro-ophthalmology often requires extensive history taking of the current problem and background leading up to it, a very through exam of the eye, and other other specific test.
-Some of the tests used to help with the diagnoses include:
+Unlike some areas of Ophthalmology where the diagnosis is often made by looking at the affected part of the eye, Neuro-Ophthalmology often requires extensive history taking of the current problem and background leading up to it, a very through exam of the eye, and other specific test.
+Some of the ancillary testing used to help with the diagnoses include:

-By using this information the puzzle is put together and a diagnosis that is often not at first obvious starts to form.
+By using this information, the pieces of the puzzle can be put together and a diagnosis formulated that was often not at first obvious.

-Normally neuro-ophthalmologists are based out of large academic centers in larger cities, requiring patients to travel long distances for care.
-Here at Sarasota Retina Institute we are fortunate to have Dr. Marc Levy, Dr. Jody Abrams and Dr. Thomas Spoor, all fellowship trained in the field of neuro-ophthalmology and orbital surgery.
+Normally Neuro-Ophthalmologists are based out of large academic centers in larger cities, requiring patients to travel long distances for care.
+Here at Sarasota Retina Institute we are fortunate to have Marc Levy, MD, Jody Abrams, MD and Thomas Spoor, MD all fellowship trained in the field of Neuro-Ophthalmology and Orbital Surgery.